rombrew/phobia/doc/MotorIdentification.md

 	# reg pm.const_Zp <n>

 If access to the motor is restricted and to count the magnets is impossible then just leave a value 1.
 Instead of mechanical speed you will see electrical speed.
-By measuring the mechanical speed directly you can estimate the Zp and set it later.
+By measuring the mechanical speed directly you can estimate Zp and set it later.

 ## Impedance of stator windings